En bref

 Course Component: Lecture

-Nonlinear Analysis and Design of Advanced Earthquake-Resistant Structures.
+Seismic performance assessment of new and existing buildings using modelling.
 Design and construction of nonlinear structural models.
 Accounting for mass, material behavior, damping, and nonlinear geometry.
-Use of pushover and time history analysis methods.
-Design and modelling of structural systems using passive damping devices and isolation systems.
+Use of pushover and time history analysis methods to determine seismic performance.
+Consideration of nonstructural elements in determining performance.
+This course is equivalent to CIVE 5108 at Carleton University.

 Course Component: Lecture